 Rules for considering applications

-1. Subject to regulation 10 concerning preference and priority among applicants, the Commission shall examine applications in the order in which they are received by the Secretary-General and shall assess applications in accordance with this regulation and against the criteria contained in regulation 13, in order to make a report and submit appropriate recommendations to the Council whether the Plan of Work under application should be approved, or disapproved, pursuant to regulation 15.
+1. Subject to regulation 10 concerning preference and priority among Applicants, the Commission shall examine applications in the order in which they are received by the Secretary-General and shall assess applications in accordance with this regulation and against the criteria contained in regulation 13, in order to make a report and [submit appropriate] recommendations to the Council whether the Plan of Work under application should be approved, or disapproved, pursuant to regulation 15.

-1. bis Subject to paragraph 1 ter, the Commission shall commence the consideration of an application at its next meeting after its receipt of the application provided that the notifications and information pursuant to regulation 11, paragraph (1)-(2 ter) have been circulated at least 90 Days prior to the commencement of that meeting of the Commission.
-The Commission may extend consideration of the application to its next meeting if necessary.
+[1. bis Subject to paragraph 1 ter, the Commission shall commence the consideration of an application at its next meeting after its receipt of the application provided that the notifications and information pursuant to regulation 11, paragraph 2 bis have been circulated at least 90 Days prior to the commencement of that meeting of the Commission.
+The Commission may extend consideration of the application to its next meeting if necessary.]

-[ ]
+[1. bis Alt.
+The Commission shall commence its consideration of an application within 30 Days of its receipt of the application, including via virtual and intersessional meetings in addition to its regular meetings, if necessary.]

-[2.
-The Commission shall consider applications expeditiously and shall submit its reports and recommendations to the Council no later than 120 Days from the date on which the Secretary-General transmits the applicant’s or Contractor’s written response with any revised documentation, to the Commission.]
+1. ter The Commission shall not consider an application for approval of a Plan of Work until the application [, Environmental Plans and all other accompanying documents have] / [has] been published and if necessary, revised in accordance with this regulation.

 [2.
-Alt.
-The Commission shall endeavour to submit its reports and recommendations to the Council no later than [120] / [180] / [270] Days from whichever date occurs later out of:
+The Commission shall [consider application expeditiously and] submit its reports and recommendations to the Council no later than [120] / [180] Days from whichever date occurs later out of:

-(a) the close of the date of the completion of the review of the Environmental Plans, under regulation 11; or
+(a) the close of the date of the completion of the review of the [application,] Environmental Plans [and all other accompanying documents], under regulation 11; or

 (b) the date of submission of the amendments to the proposed Plan of Work under regulation 14.].